rlarhsid/ArcaeaServer-AIO/README.md

-# introducing the worst fork of arcaea-server
-a fork of lost's arcaea-server with stuffs (terribly implemented)

-- support for 6.0.0
-- insight

-u can just drag and drop to ur existing server and itll work (dont) death
+# Have you ever thought of a fork's fork?
+All-in-one package repo.
+A fork of AriArcaeaServer, which is a fork of Lost's Arcaea-Server.

+# This repo has:
+- Database pre-installed (6.0 song support)
+- My previous tools installed (Discord B30 bot, Linkplay bot)
+- Most of maps made & set (Some BYD, Breached Maps missing)